whatisnuclear/website/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: front
 title: Learn about nuclear energy
+description: >
-description: Nuclear power plants produce sustainable and reliable clean-air electricity with very little carbon emissions.
-The downsides must be weighed against thes benefits.
+    Nuclear power plants produce sustainable and reliable clean-air heat and electricity with almost no lifecycle carbon emissions.
+The downsides must be weighed against these benefits.
     Here you will learn about the nuances behind nuclear power and nuclear energy in general.
 ---

 <div class="row">